NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Sparse and roughly uniformly distributed interest points
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To attempt to create roughly uniformly distributed *sparse* interest points during bundle adjustment, use options along the lines ``--ip-per-tile 1000 --matches-per-tile 500 --max-pairwise-matches 10000``.
+Also consider using mapprojected images (:numref:`mapip`.)

 Note that if the images are big, this will result in a very large number of potential matches, because a tile has the size of 1024 pixels.
 (See